What is this place

 Location: Budva Riviera, between capes Zavala and Đevištinje, by Bečići and Rafailovići.

-How to get there: on foot from Budva along the seafront via the tunnel under Zavala; by car via the Adriatic Highway (parking usually paid in season).
+Getting there: on foot from Budva along the seafront via the tunnel under Zavala; by car via the Adriatic Highway (parking usually paid in season).

 Access: free; paid services include sunbeds, umbrellas and water activities; some sectors are hotel-managed.